mug-n-ai/AstrOmakase/docs/index.rst

 The AstrOmakase package includes a collection of commonly used fonts:

-- Garamond
-- Handjet
+- Cascadia mono
 - Helvetica
+- iafonts
 - Roboto
-- Times New Roman
-- tt chocolates
+- Tinos

 Contributing to AstrOmakase
 ===========================